I. Why does this matter?

 At Realized Worth we examine and compare these mechanisms or programmatic elements; we also advocate for the adoption of new trends that we believe are effective.
 I’ll give you an example of some programmatic elements and how they are evolving, followed by the three most important trends we see shaping the future of employee volunteering and giving.

+II.
 Four Rapidly Evolving Programmatic Elements

 1. Dollars for Doers